Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2017) Investigation of Spent Refractory Lining in an Anode Baking Furnace.
-Light Metals. vol. 2017.
+The Minerals, Metals & Materials Series.

 - (2016) A Thermodynamic Assessment of the Chemical Durability of Refractory Lining in Anode Baking Furnaces.
 ICSOBA.